pokusew/chess/docs/USER-MANUAL.md

 ### Option: Edit > Undo Move

-Only available in game mode 1.
+Only available in game mode 1 and 2.
 Undoes the latest move in the moves log.
 Can be used repeatedly as long as there are moves to undo in the moves log.

-### Option: Edit > Redo Move

-Only available in game mode 1.
-Redoes the latest move that was undone using _Undo Move_.
-It can be only used iff no other move was played between undoing and redoing.